Glasgow-College-UESTC/ip-lectures/2024/lecture 3 - Pedalling Along.md

 ---

-# Something on ChatGPT 💭
+# Some Comments on ChatGPT 💭

 - Compilers are very precise in their requirements
 - We the humans can make sense of sentences even with a misspelled word